Peruvians have successfully assimilated American culture. We have joined American citizens and other immigrants in

-Yet, in our daily routine, a longing regurgitates in our minds.
-As time goes on, most of us have forgotten the cultural manifestations of our homeland.
-PERU: even its name makes us emotional and brings a smile in our busiest hours.
-Some of us have forgotten particular details, words, customs and even songs from our nation.
+Yet, in our daily routine, a deep longing regurgitates.
+PERU: even its name makes us smile.
+As time goes on, some of us may have forgotten our cultural manifestations: particular details, cities, historical facts, phrases, customs and even songs from our nation.
 Our memories of Peru are feeble, and we must not lose them.
-Our memories of PERU are our most intimate treasure.
+Those memories are our most intimate treasure.
 They define us, shape us, and make us stronger.
 They fortify our Peruvian identity and remind us of the blessings of being Peruvian.

 SUMAQ was founded to promote Peruvian culture in the United States.
-Our portal is a collective effort of Peruvians to rescue and preserve our cultural manifestations.
+Our portal is a collective effort of Peruvians to preserve our cultural manifestations.
 Our topics will range from history, politics, music, dance, cuisine to daily popular culture and tourism.

 ‘Our memories of PERU are our most intimate treasure.
 They define us, shape us, and make us stronger.
 They fortify our Peruvian identity and remind us of the blessing of being Peruvian.’

-SUMAQ will occasionally cover Peruvian news, debating its repercussions in our country’s future.
 Peruvians in the United States share the duty to participate in the conversation of the issues affecting our nation.
-As everyone else’s, our views are important and insightful.
-Furthermore, we contribute a privileged outsider perspective, essential in a democratic debate.
+We contribute a privileged outsider perspective, essential in a democratic debate.
 We don’t claim that our opinion is correct, or more valid than those of Peruvians living in our homeland.
-On the contrary, as we may see the flaws in our nation, Peruvians in our homeland may also see the shortcomings affecting Peruvians overseas.
+On the contrary, as we may see the flaws of our nation, Peruvians in our homeland may also see the shortcomings affecting Peruvians overseas.

 Our final objective is to unite not only Peruvians in the United States, but also Peruvians all over the world.
 PERU is our treasure.
-The one and only treasure all Peruvians share.
-SUMAQ is our humble contribution and our token to honor such enormous privilege.
+And this is our humble contribution and our token to honor such enormous privilege.

 We welcome your visit and hope you enjoy the articles of SUMAQ.𝔖